3 Academic Credit Hours (September 28-December 21, 2022)

 History of Jewish Christian Relations

-Course will be held via Zoom on Wednesdays, 4 – 7 PM GMT+3 (Israel Time)
+Course will be held via Zoom on Wednesdays, 4 – 7 Israel Time

 This course will provide the student with a general understanding of the relationship between Jews, Judaism and Christianity.
 We will discuss issues such as “Christian” anti-Semitism, Jewish views of Jesus (including the often neglected area of Jewish believers in Jesus), theological arguments regarding God’s plan for Israel, and the historic decisions, trends and movements which have contributed to the modern relationship between these two groups.

-This class will meet once a week by ZOOM, with interactive lectures and heated discussions.
+The lessons will be held through a Zoom format, consisting of lectures and interactive discussions between all participants.
 All together there will be 10 three hour (with breaks) Live zoom lectures.

 - Present the origins and a historical overview of the two groups and their relationship to one another.